RBS restructuring arm did not turn around 'vast majority' of businesses - CEO

 To date, the FCA has refused to publish the Promontory report in full.
 Instead it has published a summary, which a committee-appointed barrister said was an accurate reflection of the report’s full contents.

-Morgan said the summary of the report represented a “litany of poor conduct”, but while it recognized numerous failings it did not uphold the most serious accusations against the bank.
+Morgan said the summary of the report represented a “litany of poor conduct”, but while it recognised numerous failings it did not uphold the most serious accusations against the bank.

 McEwan, who took up his job at RBS in 2013, told the committee he would inform Andrew Bailey, chief executive of the FCA, that if the regulator wished to publish the full report RBS would not object.